cartermp/TestingWithFSharp/README.md

 Demo code for my ON.NET show about unit testing with F#.

-Borrowed heavily from the excellent @swlaschin article on property based testing with F#.
+Borrowed heavily from the excellent [@swlaschin](https://github.com/swlaschin)'s article on property based testing with F#.

 ## Prerequisites